 - 1.5.1.
-This Agreement will be read in conjunction with the Award, as amended from time to time, provided that this Agreement will prevail to the extent of any inconsistency with the Award. - 1.5.2.
-This Agreement replaces the City of West Torrens Municipal Officers Enterprise Agreement 2011. - 1.5.3.
+This Agreement will be read in conjunction with the Awards, as amended from time to time, provided that this Agreement will prevail to the extent of any inconsistency with the relevant Award. - 1.5.2.
+This Agreement replaces the City of West Torrens Municipal Officers Enterprise Agreement 2014 and the ANMF Nursing Employees Enterprise Agreement 2014. - 1.5.3.
 The CWT is committed during the life of this Agreement to negotiate collectively with employees and their representatives. - 1.5.4.
 During the life of this Agreement, no employees will be employed on terms and conditions which, taken as a whole, are less favourable than provided for in this Agreement.